• Target level of study

 Presentation

-The aim of the audio-prosthetist diploma is to teach the techniques involved in fitting hearing aids, taking into account the choice, fitting, delivery and effectiveness control of the hearing aid, as well as the prosthetic education of the person fitted.
+The hearing aid technician diploma aims to teach techniques for fitting hearing aids to people with hearing loss, taking into account the selection, fitting, delivery, and effectiveness testing of hearing aids, as well as providing prosthetic education to the person being fitted.

 The diploma is available through continuing education and work-study programs.